abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 mp.put(null, "ABC");
 System.out.println(mp.get(null));   // prints "ABC"
 ```

+**Performance improvement of HashMap** (since Java 8): buckets are limited (only 16), collisions are more likely to occur with increasing map entries leading to poor performance.
+When a bucket's LL grows beyond a certain threshold, it switches from using LL (`O(n)` operations) to using a Balanced Tree (specifically, a Red-Black Tree) to maintain performance.

 ### HashSet
 It uses `HashMap` internally!
 Keys are the entities we want to put in the set and value is constant `PRESENT` (random instance of `Object` class) if the entity exists in the set.